-Over the years, we’ve seen the business environment evolve beyond what is considered traditional.
+Over the years, we’ve seen the business environment evolve beyond what is considered traditional, making the concept of creating an ’employee development plan’ more important than ever.

-This is even more prominent when we factor in the effects of the coronavirus pandemic.
-And more than ever, all hands must be on deck to deal with the demands of a dynamic business environment.
+This has become even more prominent when we factor in the effects of the coronavirus pandemic, and the increase of remote workers and hybrid working business models.
+In addition to workplace environmental restructuring, more than ever, all hands must be on deck with high-performing employees to deal with the new demands of this dynamic business future.

-Several studies suggest that employee training benefits both the company and its workers.
-For this reason, it remains one of the top considerations for job seekers.
+Several studies suggest that employee training and the implementation of employee development plans benefit both the company and its workers.
+For this reason, development opportunities and learning programs remain some of the top considerations for job seekers today.

-However, organizational learning and development strategies also have to be effective.
+However, organizational learning and development plans and strategies also have to be effective, achieve goals, and aim to diminish obvious staff skill gaps.

-As HR and senior management organize the right training programs, employees must be appropriately positioned to receive them.
+As HR and senior management organize the right training programs and employee development plans, employees must be appropriately positioned to receive them.

-So, how do you ensure harmony among all the different parts and players?
+So, how do you ensure harmony among all the different parts and players to achieve goals?

-In this guide, we’ll explore all there is to know about learning and development in the context of employee training, the benefits, and how an organization can set up a successful learning and development strategy.
+In this guide, we’ll explore all there is to know about learning and development in the context of employee training, the benefits, and how a business can set up a successful learning and career development strategy.

-You’ll also find examples and templates on how you can create that strategy yourself.
+You’ll also find examples and related human resources templates on how you can create that action plan and success strategy yourself.
+Visualize roadmaps through timelines, presentations, and planners.

 Want a head start with your learning and development plan?
-Grab our hot-off-the-press templates for your learning and development projects.
+Grab our hot-off-the-press employee development plan templates for your learning and development projects.
 They’re easy to edit and customize!

 What is a learning and development plan?

-A learning and development plan involves the continuous educational processes of learning new working methods and concepts, improving skills, and gaining more knowledge about one’s duties within an organization.
+A learning and career development plan involves the continuous educational processes of learning new working methods and concepts, improving skills, and gaining more knowledge about one’s duties within a company.

-Organization development programs update employees on new trends, skills, and technologies within the global workforce.
+Organization development programs update staff on new trends, skills, and technologies within the global workforce.

 Why your organization needs a learning and development plan